Ranveer Singh: Media image and reception

+Off-screen work

 Off-screen, Singh is known for his flamboyant fashion sense.
 In July 2022, Singh appeared nude in a photoshoot for Paper magazine.
 A month later, he was summoned by Mumbai Police for questioning in connection with several police complaints that were filed against him after the pictures went viral on social media.
+The image was later used as the cover artwork for the song "Goodbye Evergreen" from Sufjan Stevens's 2023 album Javelin.
+In December 2023, a life-size, wax figure of him was installed at London and Singapore's Madame Tussauds museums.